 For their unique role, ASCs need strong training, opportunities for professional dialogue, and continued supportive supervision to know when to refer and connect students to the array of specialized resources available that exceed the ASCs’ areas of expertise.
 An ASC’s role then is to make the referral as individualized, direct, and productive as possible.

-An introduction to the ASC role and staff is provided at: https://flex.wisconsin.edu/about-uw-flex/academic-success-coaches/
+An introduction to the ASC role and the current ASC staff is provided for students.

 - UW Flexible Option Academic Success Coaches adapt their approach to meet expectations of students in various academic programs.